fpicchi/bilateralfilter/README.md

 Considering the previous formula, it means that to not waste too much resources one should avoid to have a big radius as parameter.

 In the benchmarks it was chosen a radius of 4 pixels, which means that for every CUDA block we were only calculating ((32-8) x (32-8)) effective pixel values = 576 pixels.
-This means that **only `56.25%` of the threads in a CUDA block actually contributed to the final result**, while the other 43.75% were only used to load resources from the global memory to the shared memory.
+This means that **only `56.25%` of the threads in a CUDA block actually contributed to the final result**, while the other 43.75% were only used to load resources from the global memory into the shared memory.

 ## Benchmark Results